kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     "Flip and cook 3 to 5 minutes more, or until golden.
 Be careful as the oil may splatter.", "Whisk well, then cover and chill until ready to serve.", ", plus at least 1 hour to let the crab cakes set", "Combine the eggs, mayonnaise, Dijon mustard, Worcestershire, Old Bay, salt, celery, and parsley in a large bowl and mix well.
-Add the crab meat (be sure to check the meat for any hard and sharp cartilage) and panko; using a rubber spatula, gently fold the mixture together until just combined, being careful not to shred the crab meat.
+Add the crab meat (be sure to check for any hard and sharp cartilage) and panko; using a rubber spatula, gently fold the mixture together until just combined, being careful not to shred the crab meat.
 Shape into 6 cakes (each about ½ cup) and place on the prepared baking sheet.
 Cover and refrigerate for at least 1 hour.
 This helps them set.", "Preheat a large nonstick pan over medium heat and coat with oil.
 When the oil is hot, place the crab cakes in the pan and cook until golden brown, 3 to 5 minutes per side.
 Be careful as oil may splatter.
 Serve the crab cakes warm with the tartar sauce.", "In a small bowl, whisk together the mayonnaise, relish, mustard, onion, and lemon juice.
 Season with salt and pepper, to taste.
 Cover and chill until ready to serve.", "Make-Ahead Instructions: The crab cakes can be formed, covered, and refrigerated a day ahead of time before cooking.
 The tartar sauce can be made and refrigerated up to 2 days in advance.",